 Physical intervention - including restraints such as arm-splints or helmets - should only ever be used as a last resort.
 If they are employed, it should be with clear guidelines on their use, and alongside a range of other ways of supporting the person with their behaviour.
 This should be recorded and regularly reviewed with a clear aim of eliminating their use.
-Carers should ask for training in physical aspects of behaviour management, to help them support their child more confidently and avoid hurting themselves or their child.
+Carers should ask for training in physical aspects of behaviour management, to help them support the person more confidently and avoid hurting themselves or the person with behaviour that challenges.
 Medication similarly should only be used if there is a clear and specific reason for its use (e.g. depression or epilepsy).